Child and Youth CareNEW

 - General Education Courses

 - First Year - Semester Two

-This course explores behaviour from a pain-based framework, utilizing the Circle of Courage model to address risk and resilience.
-This course facilitates the development of skills in enhancing internal and external supports for children, youth and families as well as responding to, and supporting youth through crises and high risk behaviours.
+- This course explores behaviour from a pain-based framework, utilizing the Circle of Courage to address risk and resilience.
+Learners will explore the universal needs of belonging, mastery, independence, and generosity and develop skills in assessing and enhancing support for children, youth, and families.
+Focus on a restorative approach to building community and repairing harm will be used and learners will explore their role in supporting youth through crises and high-risk behaviours.

 - This course examines the development, purpose and philosophy of legislation that governs the lives of children, youth and their families.
 Agencies and resources which enact the legislation to protect the rights and responsibilities of children, youth and their families will be introduced.
 The Child & Youth Care practitioner role as advocates for children's rights will be introduced.

 - PROF1028 Professional Practice